HL7/fhir-us-ndh/input/pagecontent/ldapi-capability.md

 - **Basic**: Should include APIs that at the very least support resources.
 - **Extended**: Beyond the basic inclusion, it could encompass additional APIs for other resources.

-This IG also provides the FHIR Restful API guidance for the **Payer Provider Network directories**.
+This IG also provides the FHIR Restful API guidance for the **Payer Provider Network Local Directories**.

-The following table enumerates the recommended CapabilityStatements for a range of distributed workflow directories:
+The following table enumerates the recommended CapabilityStatements for a range of Local directories:
 <style>
     th{border: solid 2px lightgrey;}
     td{border: solid 2px lightgrey;}